FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Connecting-To.md

 2. Click **Add Network.**
 3. Click **Add a network manually**.

 4. Fill out the network details form.
-To add a custom network you need the following details:
+To add a custom network, fill in the following fields:
    1. **Network Name: Fhenix Frontier**
    2. **New RPC URL: https://api.testnet.fhenix.zone:7747**
    3. **Chain ID:** 42069
    4. **Currency Symbol: tFHE**
    5. **Block Explorer URL: https://explorer.testnet.fhenix.zone**
 5. Once you fill out all the details, click **Save**.
-6. Now you can switch to Fhenix Frontier.
-Get some tokens using the testnet faucet and start building!
+6. Now you are ready to switch to Fhenix Frontier.
+Tokens are available from the testnet faucet.
+Start building!

 ## API endpoints